2002 Atlanta Braves

-Ligtenberg, who'd had success before 2002 (he had a 143 ERA+ to that point), was signed by the Baltimore Orioles as a free-agent following the campaign, had a solid but not spectacular 2003, bombed in 2004 and was out of the bigs after 2005.
+Ligtenberg, who had had success before 2002 (he had a 143 ERA+ to that point), was signed by the Baltimore Orioles as a free-agent following the campaign, had a solid but not spectacular 2003, bombed in 2004 and was out of the big leagues after 2005.

 Though he had a few solid campaigns, Holmes was largely a failed reliever before his big season, posting a 4.47 ERA and 106 ERA+ from 1990 to 2000.
 Like Hammond, he didn't even play in the big leagues in 2001.
 Then after the season, he pitched one more (mediocre) campaign with the Braves and his big league career was over.

 Remlinger established himself as one of the game's better relievers in 1999, when he went 10-1 with a 2.37 ERA.
 But before that, his career ERA was 4.63 (and his record was 19-31) -- he was both a failed starter and reliever.
 Then after 2002, he posted a 4.35 ERA and was done after 2006.

 2002 was Gryboski's rookie year.
 He did worse in 2003, had a slightly better year in 2004, then bombed out (6.87 ERA in 2005-2006) and was done.